MattMcFarland/sequelize-relay/docs/graphql/using_nodedefinitions.md

-By adding the `type` field returning `articleType` - the node is complete.
+By adding the `type` field returning `personType` - we can then add